ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 # Cancun-Deneb (Dencun) {#dencun}

-Cancun-Deneb (Dencun) is an upgrade to the Ethereum network which activates **Proto-Danksharding (EIP-4844)**, introducing temporary data **blobs** for cheaper layer 2 (L2) rollup storage.
+Cancun-Deneb (Dencun) is an upgrade to the Ethereum network, which activates **Proto-Danksharding (EIP-4844)**, introducing temporary data **blobs** for cheaper layer 2 (L2) rollup storage.

-A new transaction type enables rollup providers to store data in a more cost-effective manner, in what are known as "blobs".
-These are guaranteed to be made available to the network for a few weeks, or more precisely, 4096 [epochs](/glossary/#epoch).
-After this period, blobs are pruned from the network but applications can still verify the validity of their data using proofs.
+A new transaction type enables rollup providers to store data more cost-effectively in what are known as "blobs."
+Blobs are guaranteed to be available to the network for around 18 days (more precisely, 4096 [epochs](/glossary/#epoch)).
+After this period, blobs are pruned from the network, but applications can still verify the validity of their data using proofs.

-This significantly reduces the cost of using rollups, limits chain growth, and helps to support more users while maintaining security and a decentralized set of node operators.
+This significantly reduces the cost of rollups, limits chain growth, and helps to support more users while maintaining security and a decentralized set of node operators.

-## When do we expect that rollups will reflect lower fees as a result of Proto-Danksharding? {#when}
+## When do we expect rollups to reflect lower fees due to Proto-Danksharding? {#when}

-- This upgrade actives at epoch 269568, on **13-Mar-2024 (UTC)**
+- This upgrade activates at epoch 269568, on **13-Mar-2024 at 13:55PM (UTC)**
-- All major rollup providers, such as Arbitrum or Optimism, have signaled that blobs will be supported immediately following the upgrade
+- All major rollup providers, such as Arbitrum or Optimism, have signalled that blobs will be supported immediately following the upgrade
-- Individual rollup support may vary as each rollup must upgrade to take advantage of the new blob space
+- The timeline for individual rollup support may vary, as each provider must update their systems to take advantage of the new blob space

 ## How can ETH be converted after the hard fork? {#scam-alert}

-- **There is NO need to convert your ETH** after Ethereum's Dencun upgrade.
-Your account balances will not change, and the ETH you hold will continue to be available in the same form after the upgrade (hard fork).
+- **No Action Required for Your ETH**: Following the Ethereum Dencun upgrade, there is no need to convert or upgrade your ETH.
+Your account balances will remain the same, and the ETH you currently hold will remain accessible in its existing form after the hard fork.
-- <Emoji text="⚠️" /> <strong>Anyone telling you to upgrade your ETH is attempting to scam you!</strong> Users do not need to do anything for this upgrade, and your assets will remain unaffected.
+- **Beware of Scams!** <Emoji text="⚠️" /> **anyone instructing you to "upgrade" your ETH is trying to scam you.** There is nothing you need to do in relation to this upgrade.
+Your assets will stay completely unaffected.
+Remember, staying informed is the best defense against scams.

 [More on recognizing and avoiding scams](/security/)